CryptocoderBD/vps/README.md

 ATTENTION
 --
-_You must have root permission and LINUX operating system Python 3
+You must need to be installed Linux operating system and install Python 3 programming language Otherwise It Won't Working

 Installation
 --